seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 889 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 890 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 883+6=889
+//// 884+6=890

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 89 (2025, Wednesday, February 12th at 04:35 pm PST)
+//// File version: 90 (2025, Thursday, February 13th at 04:52 pm PST)
-//// Line count (including blank lines and compiler line): 948
+//// Line count (including blank lines and compiler line): 949

 //// ----------------------------------------------------- \\\\